Superior Diocesan Council of Catholic Women

 Dear Directors of Religious Education and Youth Ministers,

 Greetings!
 The Superior Diocesan Council of Catholic Women is initiating a new program entitled, “The Golden Rose Award Program!”
 The SDCCW is asking that you consider nominating a young lady – high school age student, from your parish that is active in parish and community activities.
-A letter directed to the priests/deacons in the Diocese of Superior is being sent to inform them of this program and increase the awareness of the program.

 The award recognizes one girl, nominated from a parish, whose lifestyle exemplifies the mission statement of the National Council of Catholic Women reflected by actions of Spirituality, Leadership, and Service.

-Criteria for nomination: a young woman
+Criteria for nomination:

 • who exhibits leadership skills.